 Want to get involved?
 Here's how:

-- Everyone is welcome to attend our popular Sugaring Off Festival (date and time TBD).
-In late March, we host this popular festival at the Weston Middle School Sugar House.
+- Attend our popular Sugaring Off Festival on Saturday, March 23.
+We host this festival at the Weston Middle School Sugar House.
 Participants enjoy the season’s maple syrup, pancakes, maple sugar candy, music, and student-led tours of the Sugar House and maple sugaring process.

 - If you are a school group, scout troop, or homeschool group, sign up for one of our educational tours of our maple sugar operation.